LifeCoachRay/newsockets/SECURITY.md

 this case please send us a message **without details** using one of the following methods:

-- Contact the lead developers of this project on their personal e-mails.
-You can find the e-mails in the git logs, for example using the following command:
-  `git --no-pager show -s --format='%an <%ae>' <gitsha>` where `<gitsha>` is the SHA1 of their latest commit in the project.
 - Create a GitHub issue stating contact details and the severity of the issue.

 Once we have acknowledged receipt of your report and confirmed the bug ourselves